Exscientia/physicsml/docs/source/pages/tutorials/transfer_learning.md

 # Transfer learning

-In this tutorial we provide an example of using the transfer learning functionality.
+In this tutorial, we provide an example of using the transfer learning functionality.
 We require the ``rdkit`` package, so make sure to ``pip install 'physicsml[rdkit]'`` to follow along!

-In this example, we will train an EGNN model on the ``lumo`` energy of QM9 and then transfer this model to predict the ``u0`` energy.
+We will train an EGNN model on the ``lumo`` energy of QM9 and then transfer this model to predict the ``u0`` energy.

 ## Pre-trained model